-Kline & Specter, PC, has obtained the largest-ever settlement against the Archdiocese of Philadelphia in a child sexual abuse case where an altar boy was abused by a serial pedophile priest.
+Kline & Specter, PC, has obtained the largest-ever settlement against the Archdiocese of Philadelphia in a clergy sexual abuse case where an altar boy was abused by a serial pedophile priest.
 Kline & Specter has obtained many other large recoveries for victims of sexual abuse.

 Following a grand report that more than 1,000 children were abused by some 300 priests across Pennsylvania, state legislators have been considering measures to extend the statute of limitations – or make exceptions or “windows” to the limitations – that would allow civil redress for victims.
 Proponents feel that an extension is necessary because children often avoid telling about abuse until they are adults.

-Kline & Specter joined the Pennsylvania attorney general in filing suit with the Pennsylvania Supreme Court to make public the recent 880-page grand jury report that detailed instances of child sexual abuse since 1947.
+Kline & Specter joined the Pennsylvania attorney general in filing suit with the Pennsylvania Supreme Court to make public the recent 880-page grand jury report that detailed instances of child sexual abuse by priests since 1947.

 Kline & Specter had many highly publicized successes in lawsuits against sexual abusers, including its 2018 settlement with the Archdiocese of Philadelphia.
 In that case, the victim, former altar boy Sean McIlmail, tormented for years over his experience, died of a drug overdose at the age of 26.
 The exact monetary settlement was confidential.